Project PEDHSC21

 Summary

-Reduced parent visiting during the pandemic has highlighted that communication and interaction is essential for infant development but is largely poorly understood.
-Healthcare practitioners, for example nurses and speech and language therapists, are in an important position to provide support for parents to enable the development of confident and competent communication skills during limited visiting times.
+The longer-term outcomes for babies born preterm in relation to communication and linguistic issues but is largely poorly understood.
+Reduced parent visiting during the pandemic also highlighted that communication and interaction is essential for infant development and the potential consequences from separating babies from the parents in the early days.
+Healthcare practitioners, for example nurses and speech and language therapists, are in an important position to provide support for parents to enable the development of confident and competent communication skills during visiting times with preterm, sick and/or vulnerable babies in the neonatal unit and beyond after discharge home.

 There are few studies which investigate in detail the type of early communication between preterm infants and their carers on a neonatal unit, and if interventions to support and encourage parent – infant communication are effective (Harding et al, 2019).
 Studies which investigate approaches such as early feeding (tube and oral) and skin to skin care, which are important for bonding and parent mental health, often allude to communication when discussing outcomes (Buil et al, 2020; Feldman et al, 2014).
 Such approaches are important antecedents for communication, but although some outcomes may relate to interaction, many of these studies fail to address the necessary skills to facilitate early communication and lack a clear rationale which highlights linguistic and communication development (Harding et al, 2019).